What is the best stucco color for my home?

 All exterior paints come with a predefined LRV.
 Again, the higher the LRV, the slower the paint will fade over time.
-If you’re comparing two paints—one with an LRV of 10 and the other with an LRV of 75—you’ll want to choose the former, just based on its fade-resistance.
+If you’re comparing two paints—one with an LRV of 10 and the other with an LRV of 75—you’ll want to choose the latter, just based on its fade resistance.

-— Work with your exterior painter to select a high-LRV paint that is compatible with your neighborhood any HOA style guidelines.
+— Work with your exterior painter to select a high-LRV paint that is compatible with your neighborhood or HOA style guidelines.

 — Buy a specially formulated, UV-resistant exterior paint—again, never use interior paint for the exterior of your home!